Video of gun owner's assault on an AR-15 goes viral after Florida mass shooting

 Among them was Christian Cammas, a 35-year-old Orange County, California, man who posted a photo of his destroyed AR-15 rifle on Twitter along with the caption: "No one needs a 50-round clip military death-weapon #Oneless."Cammas told Reuters in an interview that he bought the gun for $750 about two years ago as a hunting weapon and home protection, but ultimately realized that "having the freedom to own a gun like that is not as important as the safety of citizens."

-Cammas said he had mixed feelings while cutting up his weapon, saying it had been fun to use while boar hunting and range shooting.
+Cammas said he had mixed feelings while disassembling and ruining parts of the weapon, saying it had been fun to use while boar hunting and range shooting.

 "At the same time, (destroying the gun) contributes to the culture, I think," he said.